hardworkinglearner/Text-Analytics/README.md

 2)Then,run pdftojson(fin).py.Another json file will be created.
 3)After that download the zip folder and extract it named jsoncompare.
 4)A video demo for running the comparison and mapping of two files(json) has been step by step demonstrated.
+5)Some pdf files and xml files has also been uploaded.You can use them for running our code.